6.3 Withdrawals and Leaves of Absence

 A student in good standing may be granted 2 one-year leaves of absence upon recommendation of the student’s program and approval of the Dean. *Leaves of absence are available to students only within eight years of admission.
 The student must demonstrate that during this period he or she must interrupt progress toward the degree.
 The student should be aware that the University will not certify to loan officers or government agencies that a student on leave of absence is in residence or actively pursuing a course of study.
 International students are required to contact International Student and Scholar Services if the leave of absence is approved by the Dean.
 If the student is a veteran, she/he must contact the Office of the Registrar at email@example.com.

 For the purpose of determining eligibility for leave of absence, a student must be in good standing and have resolved all incomplete assignments.
-Time spent in leave of absence does not count toward the nine-year limit for the doctoral degree or the five-year limit for the terminal master’s degree.
+Time spent in leave of absence does not count toward the eight-year limit for the doctoral degree or the five-year limit for the terminal master’s degree.
 Students beyond these limits are not eligible for leave but may apply for extension of the time allowed to complete degree requirements in accord with the rules governing such extensions.

 Leaves of absence are not to be used to resolve academic difficulties or finish incomplete assignments.
 Rather, this policy is intended to allow students to step out of academic life for a specified period, during which they will be unable to continue to make progress toward the degree in any way.
 Examples include a unique professional opportunity, short-term disabilities, or competing responsibilities of a nature which preclude meaningful progress toward the degree.
 Issues pertaining to pregnancy, childbirth, and childcare should first be considered through our Parental Accommodation Policy, but may also be addressed through the leave of absence policy.